top of page

 Countries Targeted: St Vincent & the Grenadines and Suriname

-This case study considers the impacts of COVID-19 on volunteerism in the target countries and answers the following questions:
+This case study considered the impacts of COVID-19 on volunteerism in St. Vincent and the Grenadines and Suriname, addressing the following questions:

 Community Early Warning System Assessment